camper0008/git-author-manager/README.md

 if you have a user called `tph`, and a user called `mtk` you can:
 - set the author to tph: `git aum set tph`
-- commit as mtk: `git aum doas mtk 'git commit -m "refactored board state"'`
+- commit as mtk: `git aum doas mtk git commit -m "refactored board state"`
 - and verify that you are still tph: `git aum get`

 ## poisoning global state